tjdsouza/ten3maths/readme.md

 ### iOS

-For an iOS vrsion, we used [Cordova](https://cordova.apache.org/) to create an iOS app.
+For an iOS version, we used [Cordova](https://cordova.apache.org/) to create an iOS app.

 On a Mac with Xcode, run the following:
 ```